mingfang/diy-kubernetes/README.md

 WARNING: These instructions must be run as ``root``, and will expose all standard Kubernetes ports and a few non-standard ports to potential security attacks.
 Use at your own risk.

 ## Option 1: Running Master and Node on same host.
 Use this option for local development.
-Tested on boot2docker, docker-machine, and Ubuntu standalone.
+Tested on boot2docker, docker-machine, and Ubuntu baremetal.

 ### Run the Master
 1. ```git clone https://github.com/mingfang/docker-kubernetes-master```